We suggest that you start with our Privacy Commitment, which provides a summary of our customer privacy practices.

 Personal information does not include de-identified or aggregated information that cannot reasonably be associated with a specific individual.

 Information about customers who are sole proprietors or partners is considered to be "personal information" if it is information about the individuals themselves, as distinct from information about their businesses.
 The latter is protected by other TELUS policies and practices and through contractual business arrangements.

-TELUS – TELUS Communications Inc. and its subsidiary companies, as they may exist from time to time.
-These include, without limitation, the subsidiaries or divisions which carry on business under the following names: TELUS, TELUS Communications, TELUS Mobility, TELUS Québec, Koodo, Public Mobile and PC Mobile, but not including TELUS Health.
+TELUS - TELUS Communications Inc. and its subsidiary companies, as they may exist from time to time.
+These include, without limitation, the subsidiaries or divisions which carry on business under the following names: TELUS, TELUS Communications, TELUS Mobility, TELUS Québec, TELUS Retail Ltd., Koodo, Public Mobile, PC Mobile, TELUS Health, TELUS Health and Payment Solutions, and TELUS Sourcing Solutions Inc..
 "TELUS" does not include independent dealers and distributors of TELUS products and services.

 TELUS is responsible for personal information under its control and shall designate one or more persons who are accountable for TELUS' compliance with the following principles.

 1.1 Responsibility for ensuring compliance with the provisions of the TELUS Privacy Code rests with the senior management of TELUS, which shall designate one or more persons to be accountable for compliance with the Code.
 Other individuals within TELUS may be delegated to act on behalf of the designated person(s) or to take responsibility for the day-to-day collection and processing of personal information.